bfirsh/miles/README.md

 ## Getting started

 The easiest way to learn how to use Miles is by example.
 We're going to create a basic todo app, as outlined above.
+You'll need to have [Node 10.3 or above installed](https://nodejs.org/).

-You'll need to have Node 10.3 or above installed.
+### Creating an app

 First step is to scaffold a basic app: